juexZZ/Rank-and-Read/bert-rar/README.md

 To get MSMARCO QA dataset, see [MSMARCO QA](http://www.msmarco.org/dataset.aspx)

 ### Model
 - To run our models, you need to install [pytorch pretrained bert](https://github.com/huggingface/pytorch-pretrained-BERT) first.
-Then add the code in models/modeling.py to the end of (pytorch pretrained bert path)/modeling.py that you just installed.
+Then add the code in models/modeling.py to the end of (pytorch pretrained bert path)/modeling.py that you just installed, and import the knrm/cknrm model.

 - When run the pipeline model, you will need to generate a ranking scores of passages of each query in MSMARCO dev set first, save it to a score file, and modify the dev score file in models/run_pipeline.py